phalcon/documentation/docs/routing.md

 ```php
 public function isExactControllerName(): bool
 ```
-Returns whether controller name should not be mangled
+Returns whether the controller name should not be mangled

 ```php
 public function mount(